reyk/cloud-agent/README.md

 Usage
 -----

+See the [cloud-agent(8)](cloud-agent.md) documentation for more information about the usage.

-Installation is easy, `cloud-agent` detects the cloud type automatically.
+Basic installation is easy, `cloud-agent` detects the cloud type automatically.

 * On Microsoft Azure, create a file `/etc/hostname.hvn0`